Get

 Don’t Use the Command in Negative Situations

 Of course, in certain situations, this isn’t possible.
 If it is an emergency, you shouldn’t avoid using the “come” command.
 After all, that’s why you taught it to them!
-Just don’t make it a habit, and be sure to reward with plenty of treats.
+Just don’t make it a habit, and be sure to maintain the value if the behavior with plenty of treats offered unpredictably to keep the training strong and positive.

 Practice Outside

 Once your cat is leash-trained, you should practice outside as well.
 In many cases, you’ll need your cat to come after they’ve bolted out the door.
-If your cat has never practiced coming in from outside, they may not look at all, which makes the command useless.
+If your cat has never practiced coming in from outside, they may not respond reliably, which makes the command useless.

 You should only attempt this after your cat is leash-trained, though.
 Otherwise, they’ll probably be far too upset about the leash to listen.
 Once they’re up and walking around normally, you shouldn’t have a problem teaching your cat the “come” command outside as well.
+Always practice in a secure outdoor environment, such as on a leash and harness, in a cat-safe enclosure, or in a fenced yard to keep your cat safe.
 Be sure you practice in various outside situations.
 Practice in your front yard during the quiet afternoon hours and in the morning during rush hour.

 Try practicing with distractions outside as well.
-Your goal is to get your cat to listen to you even when they have many reasons not to.
+Your goal is to get your cat to respond to you even when they have many reasons not to.

 divider cat faces 2 oct 2024